AlexKluver/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Part 2A.
+Plan

+\*\***Describe your setting, players, activity and goals here.**\*\*

+Our group has made the decision to use the same general idea of a sunrise alarm with additional improvements based on the peer feedback we received from our classmates.
+We are still going to make a light-based alarm, but instead we have decided to embed the device into a sleeping mask.
+By embedding the device into a sleep mask, we are solving the problem with the device lighting not being bright enough to wake someone and we also solve the problem with our device accidentily waking someone else in the room.
+As an additional feature for the device, we are adding vibration to the mask to give the user another reason to wake up.

+\*\***Include a picture of your storyboard here**\*\*

+## Part B. Act out the Interaction

+\*\***Are there things that seemed better on paper than acted out?**\*\*

+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*